Korea Queer Film Festival

-The Korea Queer Film Festival (KQFF) (퀴어영화제) is a film festival held annually in Seoul that showcases the lives of sexual minorities, which seeks to increase diversity in Korean films and the human rights of LGBTQ+ people and give insight into queer culture.
+The Korea Queer Film Festival (KQFF) (퀴어영화제) is a film festival held annually in Seoul that showcases the lives of sexual minorities, which seeks to increase diversity in Korean films and LGBTQ rights, and give insight into queer culture.
 KQFF was established in 2001 and has been held annually ever since.
 KQFF is the oldest gay and lesbian film festival in Korea, and is part of the Korea Queer Culture Festival.
-It aims to screen rare modern and older films on a wide range of LGBT topics.
+It aims to screen rare modern and older films on a wide range of LGBTQ topics.
 KQFF was originally named the "Rainbow Film Festival" (무지개영화제) for its 1st through 6th years, then changed its name to the "Seoul LGBT Film Festival" (서울LGBT영화제) for its 7th through 13th years, and since the 14th year has been referred to as the “Korean Queer Film Festival” (한국퀴어영화제).
-The festival aims to support and celebrate the LGBT community, to contribute to the development of LGBT films, to build a network among domestic and international filmmakers, establish cultural diversity and to be actively involved in cultural activism for LGBT rights.
+The festival aims to support and celebrate the LGBT community, to contribute to the development of LGBTQ films, to build a network among domestic and international filmmakers, establish cultural diversity and to be actively involved in cultural activism for LGBTQ rights.

 History

 2002: "A New Beginning: Coming Out Celluloid"

 The second annual Korea Queer Film Festival was held in 2002 from June 4 to 6 in “Gwanghwamun Il-Joo Arthouse - My Artcube” in Jongno-Gu in Seoul.
-The 2002 festival featured 18 films from 3 countries (Korea, USA, and Argentina).
+The 2002 festival featured 18 films from 3 countries (Korea, the United States, and Argentina).

 2003: "Homosexual Lover, Homo, and Us"

 The third annual Korean Queer Film Festival was held in the same location as in 2002: “Gwanghwamun Il-Joo Arthouse - My Artcube” in Jongno-Gu in Seoul.
-The 2003 festival featured 7 films from 4 countries (USA, Colombia, Australia, and Canada).
+The 2003 festival featured 7 films from 4 countries (the U.S., Colombia, Australia, and Canada).
 No Korean films were shown this year.
 In addition, the films shown were all from previous years, ranging from the late 80s to late 90s.
 Films were shown in three categories: Dyke Drama, Their Story, and Hey, Victor.